 Cold Spring local waterfront Revitalization, comprehensive plan, and Zoning

 GREENPLAN has been assisting the Village of Cold Spring Village Board and a Special Board with several initiatives related to a Local Waterfront Revitalization Program (LWRP).
 This work includes preparation of a Local Waterfront Revitalization Strategy, a Village Comprehensive Plan, a Local Waterfront Revitalization Program and Zoning and other Village Code Amendments to implement the Plan and Waterfront Program.
 In 2023, the Village Board adopted a new Zoning Law that focused on transit oriented development, energy use, storm and climate change preparedness, waterfront protection, housing diversity, sustainable economic development, and retention of the Village’s historic and community character.
-Work completed to date can be found on the Village’s website here.
+The adopted Zoning Law updates helped Cold Spring obtain certification by New York State as a “Bronze Certified Climate Smart Community.”
+Work completed can be found on the Village’s website here.

 Fishkill Comprehensive Plan